Brian Jackson (musician): Career

 Jackson met Gil Scott-Heron while the two were attending Lincoln University (Pennsylvania).
 They began a decade-long writing, producing, and recording partnership.
 Jackson composed most of the music that he and Scott-Heron together performed and recorded.
 In 1971, the two released their first album together, Pieces of a Man, with Ron Carter on bass.
 Other notable albums include Free Will (1972) and Winter in America (1974), which was the first to have Jackson receive co-billing, and which was later described by Barney Hoskyns in UNCUT as "a masterwork of ghetto melancholia and stark political gravitas".
 His biggest hit was with Scott-Heron, 1974's "The Bottle".
 By 1979, they had recorded ten albums, with other unreleased material surfacing on subsequent Scott-Heron releases following their 1980 split.

-Jackson continued to be active in the 1980s and 1990s, working with Earth, Wind & Fire, Stevie Wonder, Will Downing and Gwen Guthrie.
+Jackson continued to be active in the 1980s and 1990s, working with Earth, Wind & Fire, Will Downing and Gwen Guthrie.
 Jackson's first solo album, Gotta Play (released October 2000), included guest performances by Roy Ayers and Scott-Heron.
 Jackson's other credits include work with Roy Ayers, Kool and the Gang, Janis Siegel (of Manhattan Transfer), Will Downing, Gwen Guthrie, Pete Miser of (Radio Free Brooklyn) on his solo album, Camouflage is Relative, Alabama 3 MOR, and Carl Hancock Rux (Homeostasis).

 From 1983 to 2017 Jackson was a programmer and project manager in the IT Division of the City of New York.

 Jackson worked with Ali Shaheed Muhammad and Adrian Younge on a project called Jazz is Dead.
 It was released in 2021.

 In 2022, Brian Jackson released his first solo album in over 20 years, This Is Brian Jackson.
 It was produced by Phenomenal Handclap Band founder Daniel Collás and released on BBE Music.